 Contact Policy: You may email me with any questions you have regarding the laboratory material.
-You must include GEOL 101 in the subject line and sign your full name as it appears in CUNYfirst.
+I'm here to help but you must make an attempt to solve your own problems first.
+This means reading the required material and thinking before you send me an email.
+In your email you must include GEOL 101 in the subject line and sign your full name as it appears in CUNYfirst.
 I do not respond to unsigned email messages.
-In addition, you MUST use your hunter email when contacting me.
+In addition, you MUST use your @myhunter email when contacting me.
 You can expect to have your email messages returned within 24 hours except over the weekend when you should expect a 48 hour reply window.
-Do NOT email me the night before a lab is due or the morning of and expect an answer from me.
+Do NOT email me during the wee hours of the night before a lab is due or the morning of and expect an answer from me.